antarctica/packer-vm-templates/README.md

 #### Add the build box to Vagrant:

-    $ vagrant box add ubuntu-12-4-basebox-vritualbox.json
+    $ vagrant box add vagrant_baseboxes/ubuntu-12.04-64-basebox-virtualbox.json

-Now create a new VM:
+Create a new VM:

-    $ vagrant init felnne/ubuntu-12-4-64
+    $ vagrant init felnne/ubuntu-12.04-64
     $ vagrant up

 Check no errors are reported and test connecting to the VM using `$ vagrant ssh` and confirming shared folders work correctly.

-To remove the test VM:
+Remove the test VM:

     $ vagrant halt
     $ vagrant destroy
     $ rm Vagrantfile
     $ rm -rf .vagrant

-To remove the base box from vagrant (optional):
+Remove the base box from vagrant (optional):

-    $ vagrant box remove felnne/ubuntu-12-4-64
+    $ vagrant box remove felnne/ubuntu-12.04-64

+Remove generated box (optional):

+    $ rm vagrant_baseboxes/ubuntu-12.04-64-basebox-virtualbox.box

 ### 6 Publish base box

 Note: This process has not been formalised yet, therefore it is probably best not to complete this step.

+To share boxes between users [vagrant cloud](https://vagrantcloud.com) is used.
+This hosts meta-data about boxes, providers, versions and URIs to the packer generated boxes.
+Currently these boxes are stored on amazon S3 but this can be easily changed.

+Boxes currently belong to the `antarctica` such as, `antarctica/ubuntu-12.04-64`.

+To use a box in a project generate a vagrantfile such as `$ vagrant init antarctica/ubuntu-12.04-64`.